jasmineroberts/sketchfab-polypizza-unity/README.md

 ## Project Highlights

-The code has been showcased in the following projects:
+The code has been used in the following projects:

 - **Microsoft's "Speaking the World into Existence" Project**  (https://github.com/microsoft/llmr)